 Community care worker

-The following employment pathways are available to students who compete this qualification:
+The following employment pathways are available to students who complete this qualification:

 residential group homes